FinCEN Report 114 FBAR

 - Military or naval service members on duty outside the U.S. and Puerto Rico.

 To claim the automatic extension, you must attach a statement to your income tax return explaining the situation(s) that qualified you for the extension.
-Note that any tax payments made after June 15, 2022 will be subject to failure-to-pay penalties and interest charges.
-If you file a joint tax return, either you or your spouse can qualify for the automatic extension.
+Note that any tax payments made after the June 15 deadline will be subject to failure-to-pay penalties and interest charges.
+However, the late filing penalty would only apply if the return is not filed by the December tax return filing deadline.
+If you file a married joint tax return, either you or your spouse can qualify for the automatic extension.
 However, if you and your spouse file separate returns, only the spouse that qualifies for the extension can receive it.

-If you know you will need more time beyond the automatic tax return extension deadline, file Form 4868 by April 18, 2023 to request an additional 4-month extension of time to file.
-Your new deadline will be October 16, 2023.
+If you need more time beyond the automatic tax return extension deadline, file Form 4868 by April 15 to request an additional 4-month extension of time to file.
+The new e-file deadline will be in October.
 When you file extension Form 4868, you should estimate and pay any additional taxes owed to avoid a late-payment penalty.
 With eFile.com, we provide many tools to help you prepare and estimate your taxes, including the PAYucator, which can be utilized to estimate these payments.
 The penalty applies if, through tax payment methods such as withholding, you paid less than 90% of your actual tax liability by the original income tax return deadline.
-You'll be charged interest on any tax liability that's unpaid from the original deadline until you pay all taxes owed, even if the late-payment penalty doesn't apply.
+You'll be charged interest on any unpaid tax liability from the original deadline until you pay all taxes owed, even if the late-payment penalty doesn't apply.

 If you're outside of the United States and cannot file your return by the October deadline, you can request an additional, discretionary 2-month extension of time to file from the IRS.
-This will extend your due date to December 15, 2022.
-To request this extension, you must send a letter explaining your reasons why you need an additional 2 months to file your tax return.
-If you don't receive notification from the IRS, it has accepted your request and you will receive the extension.
+This will extend your due date to December 15.
+To request this extension, you must send a letter explaining your reasons why you need an additional two months to file your tax return.
+If you don't receive notification from the IRS, it has accepted your request, and you will receive the extension.
 You will only receive IRS notification if your request is denied.
-Be aware that if you received an approved extension of time to e-File a free extension via Form 2350 on eFile.com, you cannot receive the additional discretionary 2-month extension.
+Be aware that if you received an approved extension of time to e-File a free extension via Form 2350 on eFile.com, you could not receive the additional discretionary 2-month extension.

-In general, you cannot receive an U.S. tax return extension lasting more than 6 months.
+Generally, you cannot receive a U.S. tax return extension lasting more than six months.
 However, you may be able to receive a longer extension if

 - You're outside the United States AND